ankith0073/Traffic-sign-Classification/writeup_template.md

 | 60 km/h   			| No passing        							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This compares favorably to the accuracy on the test set of ...
+This compares less favorably to the accuracy on the test set of 92.5%

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.99), and the image does contain a stop sign.
 The top five soft max probabilities were